stkf/coding-exercise/README.md

 ## Question 4 - Binary File Analysis

-Binary file analysis take variou forms.
+Binary file analysis take various forms.
 Write a Dockerized program, in the language of your choice, that finds all the printable `strings` in an input binary file and prints them out to `stdout`.

 Example of desired functionality: